owlbarn/tutorial/book/case-recommender/README.md

 To build Kvasir as a scalable Internet service, we addressed various technical challenges in the system implementation.
 Specifically, we proposed a parallel RP-tree algorithm and implemented stochastic SVD on Spark to tackle the scalability challenges in index building and searching.
 We have introduced the basic algorithm and how it can optimised step by step,  from storage to computation.
-These optimisation includes aggregating results from multiple trees, replacing random variable with a single random seed, removing the projection computation boundary between different layers, using count to approximate vector distance, etc.
+These optimisations include aggregating results from multiple trees, replacing random variable with a single random seed, removing the projection computation boundary between different layers, using count to approximate vector distance, etc.
 Thanks to its novel design, Kvasir can easily achieve millisecond query speed for a 14 million document repository.
 Kvasir is an open-source project and is currently under active development.
-The key components of Kvasir are implemented as an Apache Spark library, and all the [source code](https://www.cl.cam.ac.uk/~lw525/kvasir/#code) are publicly accessible on Github.
+The key components of Kvasir are implemented as an Apache Spark library, and all the [source code](https://www.cl.cam.ac.uk/~lw525/kvasir/#code) are publicly accessible on GitHub.

 ## References